Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

                                                     | section.

-                                                    Option **static** enables to use multicast for the BUM replication.
+                                                    Option **static** enables to use of multicast for the BUM replication.

                                                     Option **ingress** enables to use Ingress-replication (unicast) for